Optimality of the pretty good measurement for port-based teleportation: Introduction

 The crucial property of a PBT protocol as described above is that it works equally well if Bob applies the same unitary operation to each of his port systems before the protocol starts.
 As a result, PBT allows for the teleportation of an unknown quantum state processed by a unitary operation, a property called \emph{unitary covariance}.
 Unfortunately, in the case of finite resources such unitarily covariant protocols cannot be perfect \cite{nielsen1997programmable}, and hence PBT can only achieve approximate teleportation.
-Nevertheless, there are PBT protocols that become faithful in the limit of a large number of port systems \cite{ishizaka2008asymptotic,ishizaka2009quantum,beigi2011simplified,mozrzymas2018optimal,christandl2018asymptotic}, and their unitary covariance property enables interesting applications of PBT such as universal programmable quantum processors \cite{ishizaka2008asymptotic}, instantaneous non-local quantum computation \cite{beigi2011simplified}, linking quantum communication complexity and non-locality \cite{buhrman2016quantum}, or quantum channel discrimination \cite{pirandola2019fundamental}.
+Nevertheless, there are PBT protocols that become faithful in the limit of a large number of port systems \cite{ishizaka2008asymptotic,ishizaka2009quantum,beigi2011simplified,mozrzymas2018optimal,christandl2021asymptotic}.
+The unitary covariance property of PBT enables interesting applications for universal programmable quantum processors \cite{ishizaka2008asymptotic}, instantaneous non-local quantum computation \cite{beigi2011simplified}, linking quantum communication complexity and non-locality \cite{buhrman2016quantum}, quantum channel discrimination \cite{pirandola2019fundamental,pereira2021bounds}, channel simulation \cite{pereira2021characterising}, and high-energy physics \cite{may2019quantum,dolev2022non,may2022complexity}.
+Furthermore, PBT has been generalized to a ``multi-port'' version where multiple systems are teleported at once \cite{studzinski2020efficient,kopszak2021multiport,mozrzymas2021optimal}.
+The resource requirements of PBT have been further investigated in \cite{studzinski2021degradation,strelchuk2021minimal}.

 Port-based teleportation enjoys an equivalent description in terms of a certain state discrimination problem (\cite{ishizaka2008asymptotic,ishizaka2009quantum,beigi2011simplified}; see \Cref{sec:pbt} for details).
 This useful equivalence enables the study of PBT using semidefinite programming \cite[Sec.~1.2.3]{watrous2018quantum}, and it furthermore suggests the use of a special measurement called the \emph{pretty good measurement} or \emph{square-root measurement} (\cite{belavkin1975optimal,holevo1979asymptotically,hausladen1994pretty}; see \Cref{sec:pgm} for the definition).
 In a generic state discrimination problem, this measurement always achieves a success probability no worse than the square of the optimal success probability \cite{barnum2002reversing}.
 In this paper, we will employ the connection to state discrimination and semidefinite programming to show that the pretty good measurement is in fact \emph{optimal} for certain PBT protocols of interest.